samrajuadapt/mobile-ticket/README.md

 `Add meeting based on appointment` will look for appointments and create a meeting request.

 `Add meeting based on Service` will create meetings for the selected services from the branch level.

+## Cookie consent.
+Mobile Ticket can be configured to ask cookie consent before using any cookies.
+This can be enabled by `cookie_consent` attribute in the `config.json`.
+If it is enabled, then the users will able to see a popup on every landing points to mobile ticket until user accept the cookie consent.
+Cookie consent messages can be stored inside    `cookie-consent-files` in `resources/locale` folder using the `cookie-LANG.html` format.
+Browsers will pick the relevant message depending on the browser language.
+If `cookie_consent` is enabled google analytics will only use after user accepting the cookie consent.